Culture & Politics

 Talks

-Organised and moderated by Nicolas Bertrand, in partnership with Cie Maqamat – Dance People, France Festivals, Auvergne-Rhône-Alpes Spectacle Vivant, RESET! – Arty Farty, the European Festivals Association and A Soul for Europe.
+Proposed by Nicolas Bertrand, in partnership with Cie Maqamat – Dance People, France Festivals, Auvergne-Rhône-Alpes Spectacle Vivant, RESET! – Arty Farty, the European Festivals Association, and A Soul for Europe.

 Nicolas Bertrand is an independent consultant, based between Lyon and Geneva.
 He specializes in designing and facilitating international cooperation in the performing arts, music, and heritage sectors, as well as in European funding.